Tjhayhay/Bible-Beasts-Project/README.md

 I also set up a Makefile in the /terraform folder which should help you run any terraform commands you need if you want to create your own infrastructure or update any of the infrastructure.
 Type the command "make" in the "/terraform" folder in your Bible Beasts App directory to get started.
 Happy Terraforming!

 4. **Observability**:
 I was hoping to spend additional time in this observability section to have insight into your application performance.
-I made found some good resources, but was not able to make much progress.
-I can leave you with what I have to get started though!
+However, I did not get to this section.
+I did find some good resources to get you started and pushed up a draft pull request!

 - A [draft pull request](https://github.com/highonchai/Bible-Beasts-Project/pull/16) with the start to creating Terraform code to set up a dashboard that monitors the golden signals of observability: